 What I didn’t expect was an adrenaline pumping adventure at the Last Resort.
 As the name implies, the Last Resort lies near the border of Nepal and Tibet.

-The place is a playground for adventure addicts, like myself, and offers a wide range of exciting opportunities: canyon swinging, bungee jumping, canyoning, high ropes, and whitewater rafting.
+The place is a playground for adventure addicts, like myself, and offers a wide range of exciting opportunities: canyon swinging, bungee jumping, canyoning, high ropes, and whitewater rafting (If you are into rafting, then check out our list of 25 things to do in Moab Utah).
 I could have easily spent days diving head first into all these epic adventures.
 Sadly, because I visited toward the end of my time in Nepal, I only had one day to spend at The Last Resort.

 I chose to do the tandem canyon swing with Nadja, my partner in crime.
 After waking up early, we headed to down town Kathmandu to catch the bus.
 We were eager as we traveled through the gorgeous Nepal countryside to the Last Resort.
 Even though the resort is only 100km from the city, on the curvy mountain roads, the bus ride took a few hours each way.